veertuinc/anka-docs/content/en/docs/Anka Virtualization/partials/create/_example.md

 > **Anka Build licenses:** Your VM will by default be in a suspended state.
 Our free Anka Develop license only supports stopped VMs

 > VMs are created with SIP/Kext Consent disabled by default.
 It's strongly advised to keep these settings for optimal Anka performance.
-If you need to re-enable SIP/Kext Consent, then use this command `anka modify {templateName} set custom-variable sys.csr-active-config 0`
+If you need to re-enable SIP/Kext Consent, then use this command `anka modify {vmNameOrUUID} set custom-variable sys.csr-active-config 0`